mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 try these as we go.
 To do so, have a blank Desfire (ev1 or later) card that you can use for this purpose.

 ## Desfire overview
 ^[Top](#top)

-Most LF cards had a fairly simple read only setup; When powered on, it will send its programed ID modulated and encoded as needed so the readers as per design.
-There were some general purpose cards like the EM4x05 and T55xx that has user accessable blocks to read and write data as needed.
+MMost LF cards had a fairly simple read only setup; when powered on, it will send its programed ID modulated and encoded as needed so the readers as per design.
+There were some general purpose cards like the EM4x05 and T55xx that has user accessible blocks to read and write data as needed.
 As we move into HF it is more common for cards to be read/write cards.
 A common card is the Mifare Classic.
-These cards have impoved security (over LF) and tend to still have a block structure. (i.e. Data is read/writting block by block).
+These cards have improved security (over LF) and tend to still have a block structure. (i.e. Data is read/writing block by block).
 Over time things are improved and new generation cards are developed and released, Desfire is an example.

-Desfire is not broken in blocks and sectors, rather it is more like a directoy and file stucture (where a Application can be thought of as the directly, and the files inside that Application can be thought of as files in the directory.
+Desfire is not broken in blocks and sectors, rather it is more like a directory and file structure (where a Application can be thought of as the directly, and the files inside that Application can be thought of as files in the directory.